Rahul-4sure/Make.Style/README.md

 ## Features

 ### Admin Module
-- Add, update, and delete companies.
+- take screenshorts, twiteer screenshort, code screenshort and more.
-- Configure communication methods and periodicity.
+- Add your own background immage .
 - Edit company details (name and communication preferences).
 - Manage a centralized list of companies.